Interview with Cecil Harry Chandler

 Description

 Cecil ‘Chick’ Chandler trained as a flight engineer and was posted to 622 Squadron at RAF Mildenhall.
-On his first flight as the flight engineer the undercarriage failed.
-He was horrified to find that it was the different mark than he had been trained on and he had to have the assistance of the ground engineer to solve the problem.
-On another occasion while operational they came under attack and he had to check on the status of the rest of the crew.
+On his first flight the undercarriage failed.
+He was horrified to find that it was different to the model he had been trained on and he had to have the assistance of the ground engineer to solve the problem.
+On another occasion, while operational, they came under attack and he had to check on the status of the rest of the crew.
 The sight of the bomb aimer’s shattered body made him physically sick and he also had to report that the wireless operator was fatally wounded.
-They had no hydraulics and also the dinghy had also been shot away and so they had no choice but to crash land at the emergency airfield at RAF Woodbridge.
+They had no hydraulics and the dinghy had also been shot away, so they had no choice but to crash land at the emergency airfield at RAF Woodbridge.
 While on operational posting he was put forward for a second operation against his will.
-His new crew took off without him and crashed in front of his eyes with the loss of all crew but the badly burned gunner.
-He was sent to the Air Crew Disposal Unit at Keresley Grange and where he eventually was downgraded medically.
-The wireless operator / air gunner mentioned in this interview was Robert Edward Barnes (1385975, Royal Air Force Volunteer Reserve).
+His new crew took off without him and he witnessed them crashing with the loss of all crew except the badly burned gunner.
+He was sent to the Air Crew Disposal Unit at Keresley Grange where he eventually was downgraded medically.
+The wireless operator/air gunner mentioned in this interview was Robert Edward Barnes (1385975, Royal Air Force Volunteer Reserve).
 Information kindly provided by John Holland.

 Creator